 Tour Sweden and Norway with Travel Past 50

-Please join us in Sweden and Norway in August 2019 for our first Travel Past 50 tour.
+Please join us in Sweden and Norway from August 16-28, 2019 for our first Travel Past 50 tour.

 We visited Sweden twice in 2018, both times starting with a few days in Stockholm, then ending up in the northern region of Jämtland-Härjedalen.